DC/DC Conversion Topologies and Techniques

 Figure 3.
 The impact of duty cycle on the output voltage (source Murata)

 The diode is replaced in a synchronous buck topology with another switching element, typically a FET.
-It is fed from an out of phase switching signal.
+It is fed from an out-of-phase switching signal.
 FETs typically offer lower forward resistance, reducing losses.

 The Step-Up or Boost Converter